gitlabhq/gitlabhq/doc/user/application_security/dast/index.md

 #### Customizing the DAST settings

-The SAST settings can be changed through environment variables by using the [`variables`](../../../ci/yaml/README.md#variables) parameter in `.gitlab-ci.yml`.
+The DAST settings can be changed through environment variables by using the [`variables`](../../../ci/yaml/README.md#variables) parameter in `.gitlab-ci.yml`.
 These variables are documented in the [DAST README](https://gitlab.com/gitlab-org/security-products/dast#settings).